ExpressLRS/Docs/docs/software/gemini.md

 ## How does a Gemini Rx behave when paired with a non-Gemini Tx?

 The Receiver will still listen on both Antennas, but only get sync on one.
 Both Rx will send out Telemetry, but only one of them will be used.

-## Recommendations

-Set your Tx and Rx Antenna Mode appropriately.
-Use [Model Config Matching](model-config-match.md) to set the correct antenna mode based on the active Model on the radio. e.g. use Model 5 for single antenna receivers, Model 6 for Gemini-capable receivers.